wu-hongjun/AnimKit/README.md

 ### Current Release: [1.0](https://github.com/Errrneist/AnimKit/releases)
 #### Developer: [@Errrneist](https://github.com/Errrneist/)
 #### Don't forget to star this project if you like it!
-#### READ THE ENTIRE README.MD BEFORE YOU TAKE ANY ACTION.

-## Disclaimer
-* Note that by using any file or code in this repository you agree to this disclaimer.
-* This project is issued under the [MIT License](https://opensource.org/licenses/MIT) provided as-is, can potentially brick your machine, and may break your warranty.
-I am not responsible for any damage that is caused by you using anything in this Repo.

 ## Tools
 * Playblast+: Provide functionality in playblasting AVI and MP4, with padding or without padding.